Yolande of Dreux, Queen of Scotland: Duchess of Brittany and Countess of Montfort

-In May 1294, she married Arthur II, Duke of Brittany.
+In May 1294, Yolande married Arthur II, Duke of Brittany.
 Together they had at least six children.
 Arthur died in 1312, being succeeded by his son John III, Duke of Brittany.

 Yolande succeeded her mother as suo jure Countess of Montfort in 1311.
 She continued to manage her Scottish affairs: as late as shortly before her death, she is noted to have sent a knight to Scotland to see to her dower lands.

 Yolande died on 2 August 1330 in the convent of Port-Royal des Champs outside of Paris.
 Her county of Montfort passed to her son John, who would later fight for his claim to his father's duchy in the Breton War of Succession.

 Issue

 Yolande and Arthur had at least six children: